NanxiiChen/wind-simulation-GPU/README.md

-# GPU-Accelerated Stochastic Wind Field Simulation
+# Fully Parallelized Stochastic Wind Field Simulation Framework

-A high-performance framework for stochastic wind field simulation based on Shinozuka's harmonic synthesis method, delivering significant computational speedups for wind engineering applications.
+A high-performance framework for stationary and non-stationary stochastic wind field simulation based on Shinozuka's harmonic synthesis method, delivering significant computational speedups for wind engineering applications.

 Note: a stable version of this code is on the `main` branch, which is no longer maintained.
 The `dev` branch contains the latest features and improvements, but may be less stable.
 Please choose the branch that best suits your needs.